Citizens' Academy Overview

 Although the program is offered at no cost, applicants must pass a background check and be willing to commit to attend a ten-week curriculum on one evening each week.

 Participants who are selected from this competitive application process will have the unique opportunity to hear directly from subject matter experts in local law enforcement.
-A diverse program of topics ranges from high-profile homicides to Human Trafficking.
+A diverse program of topics ranges from high-profile homicides to gang prosecutions.
 Highlights include a fascinating tour of the San Diego County Medical Examiner’s Office and special access to the Sheriff’s Department weapons simulator exercise.

 Due to the presentation of sensitive materials, prospective students must be 18 years or older and undergo a background check before being accepted to the academy.